 - Our interns serve as naturalists guiding and educating the general public.

 Our Youth Naturalist Internship Program runs year-round and is synchronized with the school-year.
-Student interns must be in high school or college to apply.
+Student interns must be in 6th, 7th or 8th grade, high school or college to apply.

 We provide training and supply our interns with binoculars, field guides, and resource materials.
 Each of our interns is assigned to an experienced naturalist mentor.

 In March, we conduct training for the Heron Watch Program.
-Interns must be in high school or college to apply.
 Our interns provide guided observation of the nests through high-powered spotting scopes and answer questions.
 Over 1000 children and adults attend this program annually.
-Applications due by March 1st of each year.

 Click here to watch a video where interns share their experience with our internship program.